Revised and Approved July 28, 2018

 Section 3 New membership applications will be voted on at either the fall or spring meeting of the conference.
 Acceptance into membership shall be by a two-thirds affirmative secret ballot vote of the member clubs present and voting.

-Section 4 In order to maintain membership, a member club must not be delinquent in payment of conference dues.
-Failure in the payment of dues for a period of 1-½ years will result in a roll call vote for membership continuation.
+In order to maintain membership, a member club must not be delinquent in payment of conference dues.
+Failure in the payment of dues for a period of 1-½ years could result in membership termination.
 Further, a member club must attend at least one (1) Conference meeting annually.
-Proxy attendance is acceptable to the Conference once every two years.
-Failure to attend will result in a roll call vote for membership continuation.
+Proxy attendance is acceptable to the Conference.
+Failure to attend could result in membership termination.

 Article II – Dues

-Section 2 The amount of annual dues shall be set forth by the conference.
+The amount of the annual dues shall be set forth by the conference.
 Annual dues are payable to the conference treasurer, prior to, or during the scheduled fall meeting.

 Article III – Delegates

-Section 1 Each member club shall designate a regular delegate to the conference.
-A member club may also designate an alternate delegate, if they so desire.
+Each member club shall designate a regular delegate to the conference.
+A member club may also designate an alternate delegate if they so desire.
 The means of choosing delegates shall be determined by each member club.

 Article IV - Maintaining Voting Privileges

-Section 2 Membership of fewer than five (5) members in no way affects a club's membership status in the conference, however, voting privileges will be suspended, until club membership has returned to five (5) or more members.
+Membership of fewer than five (5) members in no way affect a club's membership status in the conference, however, voting privileges will be suspended, until club membership has returned to five (5) or more members.

 Article V – Meetings

-Section 1 There will be a minimum of four (4) scheduled meetings, (Winter, Spring, Summer and Fall), of the conference each year.
-The winter and summer meetings shall be either via conference call or web-based.
-The winter meeting date and time shall be decided at the fall meeting, and the summer meeting date and time shall be decided at the Spring meeting.
-The site and date of the Spring and Fall meetings will be set forth by the conference.
+There will be two (2) scheduled meetings, (Spring and Fall), of the conference each year.
+The site and date of these meetings will be set forth by the conference.
 (A decision as to when the voting for these sites should take place, in the Spring or Fall, or a year in advance, so that conference plans can be made well ahead of time.)
 The Spring meeting for the following year will be done at the Spring meeting and the same applies to the Fall meeting.

-Section 3 No business shall be conducted at a regular conference meeting unless two-thirds of the member club delegates are present.
-If not less than two-thirds present, then the elected officers will exercise their option and getting final approval of the delegates at the next scheduled meeting.
+No business shall be conducted at a regular conference meeting unless more than 50% of the member club delegates are present.
+If less than 51% are present, then the elected officers will exercise their option and be getting final approval of the delegates at the next scheduled meeting.

 Article VI - Officers and Elections

-Section 1 The officers of this conference shall be: President, Vice President, Secretary, and Treasurer.
+The officers of this conference shall be President, Vice President, Secretary, and Treasurer.
 They shall be elected for a term of two (2) years.

-Section 3 Nominations for officers shall be held at the scheduled spring meeting of the conference.
-Nominations for the offices of President and Treasurer shall be accepted in even numbered years and nominations for Vice President and Secretary shall be accepted in odd numbered years.
+Nominations for officers shall be held at the scheduled spring meeting of the conference.
+Nominations for the offices of President and Treasurer shall be accepted in even-numbered years and nominations for Vice President and Secretary shall be accepted in odd-numbered years.

 Article VII - Duties of the Officers